HarshitKhurana/Extras/Singleton/ServiceDiscovery.md

   * **Apple** uses bonjour services , Linux provides OSS version of bonjour names **avahi** for name resolution.
   * Most of the **embedded systems** board liek ESP8266, TI 3200CC etc provides direct support for name-resolution over mDNS.

-  So instead of having a single machine where the **Service Registry** is stored , it is basically distributed in the entire network.
+  So instead of having a single machine where the **Service Registry** is stored , it is distributed in the entire network and can be used via the available network protocols and network API's.